kunigami/kunigami.github.io/blog/_posts/2021-12-11-pitch-via-cepstrum.md

 As always, having to implement a theory showed I haven't understood many details, for example the interpretation of the scales of the output of `fft()` and `ifft()`, or how to detect peaks.

 I found the response format of `fft()` a bit strange since the entries are not sorted by frequency.
 I wonder if it's due to specific implementation details or if it's a conscious API design, maybe because in most cases people only want the first half of the array?
-I want to study the implementation of the Cooley-Tukey FFT in the future which my shed some light on this.
+I want to study the implementation of the Cooley-Tukey FFT in the future which might shed some light on this.

 ## Related Posts